MAGE Solar to remain independent

 MAGE Solar now makes 20-30 percent of its sales in the United States and aims to expand this to 30-40 percent over the next two to three years.

-This expansion, Philippi said, can be achieved with the company's current equity structure.
+This expansion, Philipp said, can be achieved with the company's current equity structure.

 ($1 = 0.695 Euros)